The different types of Operator Licence

 This kind of licence lets you take passengers abroad as well as within Great Britain.

-Restricted Operators Licence
+Restricted PSV Operators Licence

 For small-scale operations